LincaMarius/FPGA_7_Segment_Display_Driver/README.md

-# FPGA driver for 7-Segment 1-digit LED display
+# FPGA driver for 7-segment LED display from 1 digit to 8 digits
 In this project I designed a driver in FPGA to control a single digit of a 7-Segment LED display.
 The Display is controlled directly without the help of an external chip.

 I have a development board purchased from the Chinese company Piswords which is a cheaper clone of the AX301 product from the Chinese company ALINX.